 Then I realized, why not share these simple + specific tips to the rest of the DIY Playbook team so that the rookies (like us!) can learn from the pros, and together we can all keep our plants alive… and thriving!
 Here’s what our Instagram experts had to say:

-- POTS: Do NOT transplant your new fiddle leaf fig into a pot that is too big for it.
-This plant likes its roots to be root bound*.
+Do NOT transplant your new fiddle leaf fig into a pot that is too big for it (btw here are some of our favorite indoor planters).
+This plant likes its roots to be root bound.
+See below for more…

-- What the heck is *ROOT BOUND?
 Root bound means that the plant’s roots fill the entire container.
-Keeping the plant in its original pot for now is good because you won’t disturb the cozy roots.
-Eventually you can transplant the plant into a larger pot when it’s big enough, but keep in mind that the roots do not like a spacious container.
+Keeping the plant in its original pot, for now, is good because you won’t disturb the cozy roots.
+Eventually, you can transplant the plant into a larger pot when it’s big enough, but keep in mind that the roots do not like a spacious container.

-- ROTATE: Remember that bright light we discussed?
-Well, it’s important that ALL sides of the fiddle leaf sees this bright light, so rotating the plant every few days is a great strategy in making sure this happens.
+Remember that bright light we discussed?
+Well, it’s important that ALL sides of the fiddle leaf see this bright light, so rotating the plant every few days is a great strategy in making sure this happens.

 Did I miss anything?!